StenographyDev/autopilot-vsc/README.md

 - Replacing current comments above code blocks.
 Currently Stenography does not replace/overwrite comments due to edge cases of overwriting code that people wrote manually.
 It will append the newest version one line above the code block (run dry-run to see where Stenography will comment)
 - The empty lines above code blocks.
 The VSC editor is `thenable` and in order to add explanations correctly, a new line has to be inserted **before** the code block comment is.
-- Stack Overflow Option NYI (to be added soon!)
 - Sometimes API key wont save to VSC.
-Try to paste into box and click on outside of the box
+Try to paste into box and click on outside of the box or use the command `Set Stenography API Key`

 ## Release Notes